ivanvc/etcd-website/content/en/docs/v3.6/install.md

 ## Linux

-Although it is possible to install etcd through major distribution's official repositories and package managers, the versions published are significantly outdated.
+Although it is possible to install etcd through many major Linux distribution's official repositories and package managers, the versions published are significantly outdated.
 So, installing this way is strongly discouraged.

 The following package managers are community maintained and have the most up-to-date version: